Skip to content

 Home loan language can often feel confusing, but we’re here to help remove some of the mystery.

-The rate you pay will depend on a few different factors.
-For example, your Loan to Value Ratio, the rate period you agree to, and even being a new customer can all change the rate you'll pay.
+The rate you pay depends on a few factors—like your Loan to Value Ratio, the rate period you choose, and whether you're a new customer.

 There's a lot of calculators out there that can give you an idea of what your repayments might look like (checkout Up's here) and how much it could change if interest rates go up or down.